Honor For Orlando: The Pulse Shooting Through The Eyes of a Law Enforcement Daughter and Orlando Local

 "Custard, please, two custard eclairs."

 As I neared the cash registers, I continued breathing - please God, let me make it out of this store without crying.
 I made eye contact with the bag boy, assuming a place that Cory had helped me many times before.
-The moment we shared was intimate.
+The moment we shared needed no words.
 He knew my grief, and I his.
 I put my items on the belt: one thank you card, one six pack, and two custard filled chocolate eclairs.

 "Debit or credit?
 Ma'am, debit or credit?"